-This patient fact sheet compares different birth control choices by efficacy in a colorful and easy to read chart.
-The sheet helps people to compare pros and cons of different methods, along with common side effects.
-Ideal for health centers, doctor’s offices, and school clinics. *Thank you to the Office of Sexual Health and Youth Development…
+This patient fact sheet compares different birth control choices in a colorful and easy to read chart.
+The methods are organized alphabetically.
+The sheet includes essential information about each method, how to use, impact on bleeding/menstruation, along with common side effects.
+Ideal for health centers, doctor’s offices, and school clinics.

-This patient fact sheet explains how the Intrauterine Device (IUD) works.
-Describes how the IUD is inserted, how long it is effective, common side effects, and average cost.
-Includes a chart that compares and contrasts the copper and hormonal IUDs.
+This patient fact sheet explains how the Intrauterine Device (IUD) is inserted, how long it is effective, common side effects, and average cost.

 This is a progestin re-injection calendar based on three month/15 week dosing intervals with the flexibility of dosing between weeks 11 – 15.